pickledslugs/MEP-network-analysis/README.md

-# Maritime Personnel Competency Correspondence analysis
+# Maritime education programs network analysis
-Network analysis of maritime personnel competencies correspondence with the STCW code based on MSUN higher educational programs:
+Network analysis of maritime personnel educational program elements in correspondence with the STCW code based on Admiral Nevelskoy Maritime State University higher educational programs of higher education:
 - 26.05.05 (Navigation),
 - 26.05.06 (Operation of ship power plants),
 - 26.05.07 (Operation of ship electrical and automation equipment)